havleoto/kplts/run/README.md

       List of symbols.
 Each symbol names an optional module defined in the Kernel Report.
 The interpreter under test claims support of a module by listing it here.

+  * test-options

+      An environment with additional options influencing the run of the testsuite read from command line of the run script.
+The available options are:

+        run-only (list of symbols, test group path) print-evaluations (boolean)